mmm111mmm/inacityinthefuture/bornforthe7th.md

 Java can use many different kinds of data.
 These different kinds are called **types**.

-We already know one: a string.
+We already know one type: a string.

 ## The int (or integer) data type